ITA | ENG

 • The thief who knocks on the old lady's door, posing as a gas technician

-• The call from a salesperson pretending to be the gas supplier and asking for the meter number (and then you find a new contract in your name)
+• The call from a salesperson pretending to be the gas supplier and asking what the meter reads (and then you find a new contract in your name)

 • Calls that induce you to reveal personal data (which, added to other information, can construct a complete profile of you) or directly passwords